Go West (1940 film): Reception

-Thomas M. Pryor of The New York Times called the film "an unevenly paced show" with "only one really funny sequence," referring to the climax.
+Thomas M. Pryor of The New York Times called the film "an unevenly paced show" with "only one really funny sequence," referring to the train climax.
 Variety wrote, "The three Marx Bros. ride a merry trail of laughs and broad burlesque in a speedy adventure through the sagebrush country," adding that the film had "many fresh situations for the Marxian antics."
 Harrison's Reports wrote that it was "much better than their last two pictures" and that the final twenty minutes "should thrill as well as amuse spectators."
 Film Daily called it "wildly funny in places, amusing for the most part and dead in one or two spots that a little editing could improve."
 John Mosher of The New Yorker wrote, "Possibly not the most strenuous Marxian product that we have seen, the picture nevertheless is very satisfactory and quite lunatic enough."